-In addition to the grid connected wave test site at Billia Croo, EMEC also have a wave test site that is not connected to the grid aimed at providing less challenging conditions for scale prototypes.
+In addition to the grid connected wave test site at Billia Croo, EMEC also have a wave test site that is not connected to the grid aimed at providing less challenging conditions for scale prototypes and marine operations.
 The site provides a more flexible seaspace acting as a stepping stone between the test tank and real sea conditions.
 The site is located in Scapa Flow, to the south of Kirkwall, and was chosen for its relatively benign waters which reach almost 0.35m significant wave height.
 The area is 0.4km across and approximately 0.9km in length situated in water depths of 21-25m with a predominant westerly wave regime.

 At the site EMEC offers developers the use of a bespoke test support buoy.
 If required, the device under test will be connected to the test support buoy via two umbilical cables: one for power transmission and the other for control and communications.
 The buoy can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
 The buoy is also equipped to supply the marine energy devices on test with power and act as navigational aids.